Category Archives: Alfred Hitchcock

 A World War II veteran, he harbors secrets told in the back story, as a strong connection to another character comes to light.
 An easy way to clear his name is to reveal exactly what he knows, but doing so would break his vows as a clergyman and alienate members of his community who trust he will keep their steamy secrets very private.

 Ruth Grandfort (Baxter) is a respected member of society, married to her husband Pierre (Roger Dann), a member of the Quebec legislature.
-They live a comfortable existence in a lavish house with servants and regularly throw cosmopolitan parties befitting people of their stature.
+They live comfortably in a lavish house with servants and regularly throw cosmopolitan parties befitting people of their stature.

 Amid martinis and festive party games, Ruth keeps not one secret but two and is being blackmailed for her shenanigans.
 Her connection to Father Michael slowly bubbles to the surface.